-If the spindle will not run you must make sure 110 V power is reaching the spindle motor contactor's in the electrics box.
+If the spindle will not run, you must ensure that 110V power is reaching the spindle motor contactors in the electrics box.
 Check your 110V power across terminals wire 3 and ground.
-If power is not reaching the electrical cabinet, but is reaching the cable breakout box, then most likely a relay has failed in the cable breakout box.
+If power is not reaching the electrical cabinet but is reaching the cable breakout box, most likely a relay has failed in the cable breakout box.
 The cable breakout box will need to be replaced.
-This relay is in series with the 110 V power in the E-stop circuit.
+This relay is in series with the 110V power in the E-stop circuit.
 See Section 3.3.11.
-If power has reached the electrical box then use the schematic in Section 4.8 for how the power is routed.
+If power has reached the electrical box, use the schematic in Section 4.8 to see how the power is routed.